Ernie Rutter, When A Baby

 This is Ernie when aged around 12, by this time the family had moved to Ireland and he had developed a fishing habit.
 I don't know the names of the other two boys.

-This picture was taken during the innocent years before the war came to Dunmore, in the mid 1930's I'd say, in Ernie's parents back garden.
+This picture was taken during the innocent years before the war came to Dunmore, in the mid 1930's I'd say, on the Flat Rocks.

 This is my grandmother, Nelly Rutter, photographed in 1910.
 Her maiden name was Nelly Burns and she came from Cheekpoint.
 She spent most of her married life in the first thatched house on the dock road, beside where Paddy O’Toole used to live.
 The only recollection I have of her is that she was always very cross, and I have been told that she once stuck a nappy pin in me by mistake when I was a baby.
 Sometimes I think I can still feel the pain.
 She died around 1973.